Fixed Index Annuities

 • Fees can reduce your gains.

-• These products are complicated and can be difficult to understand.
+• These products are complicated and can be difficult to understand without guidance.

 How Are Annuity Index Rates Calculated?

 Your annuity contract will specify exactly how your index rate is calculated.
-This can vary by company.
+This can vary by company and product.

 Here are some of the most common indexing features, according to the Financial Industry Regulatory Authority.